Swiss roll: Overseas Chinatowns

 Most US Chinatown bakeries sell the basic Hong Kong Swiss roll version.
 It essentially looks and tastes identical to the one sold in Hong Kong.
 A popular type of Swiss roll in Chinese bakeries in the US is the tiger roll (虎皮蛋糕卷), which has a golden, striped outer appearance derived from its outermost layer (egg yolk).
 It has traditional white cream inside, and is similar in appearance to tiger bread.

 India

 In India, Swiss rolls are called "jam rolls".
-Kunjus Jam Rolls, since 1931, is a home bakery specializing in pineapple and strawberry jam rolls.
-It's based in Kochi, in the southern state of Kerala.
+They are sold across regional bakeries along with cream rolls and other local delicacies.

 Indonesia

 In Indonesia, the Swiss roll cake is called bolu gulung.
 Most bakeries sell Swiss rolls daily, and they are filled with butter cream, cheese or fruit jam.
-It is also very common for Swiss rolls to be sold by the slice, but some shops sell by both slice and roll.
+It is also common for Swiss rolls to be sold by the slice, but some shops sell by both slice and roll.

 Italy

-In Sicily around Caltanissetta (Italy), there is a cake made with chocolate sponge, ricotta, and marzipan called the rollò.
+In Sicily around Caltanissetta (Italy), there is a cake made with chocolate sponge, ricotta, and marzipan called the rollò (from French roulé).